Email FacebookTwitterMenu burgerClose thin

 Other examples of royalties from intellectual property include payments for the use of patents, trademarks and copyrighted materials such as books, films or musical compositions.
 In addition to intellectual properties, oil and gas and mining leases generate royalties paid for the use of natural resources.

 Royalty income is considered passive income by the Internal Revenue Service.
-This means it is generally taxed at capital gains rates, which are usually lower than the rates paid by individuals for earned income such as wages and salaries.
+This means it is generally taxed at capital gains tax rates, which are usually lower than the rates paid by individuals for earned income such as wages and salaries.

 Types of Royalty Income